sitivongca/TLS-Packet-Generator/readme.md

 # SSL/TLS Packet Generator

-Communicates between client and server through python to use for packet analysis From SSLv3 to TLSv1.3
+Communicates between client and server through python to use for packet analysis from SSLv3 to TLSv1.3

 ![Terminal](/public/terminal.png)
 ![Wireshark](/public/SSL3SS.png)